-that would highlight the specifics of the market (based on the demographics detailed in the market study, including a description of trade area characteristics, traffic statistics, property taxes and values, and resident income data).
+- Develop a leasing brochure for downtown retail properties that would highlight the specifics of the market (based on the demographics detailed in the market study, including a description of trade area characteristics, traffic statistics, property taxes and values, and resident income data).
 The brochure should allow for flexibility in order to accommodate property sheets on specific properties that are currently being marketed.
-The leasing brochure should also highlight resources and details of any incentives that might be available such as tenant allowances, tax credits, or other owner contributions, as appropriate.
+The leasing brochure should also highlight resources and details of any incentives that might be available such as tenant allowances, tax credits, or other owner contributions, as appropriate. - Create a "visit your hometown" campaign to encourage Round Rock citizens to take advantage of the amenities, events, and services in downtown.